cloudflare/cloudflare-docs/products/terraform/src/content/advanced-topics/importing-cloudflare-resources.md

----
-title: Importing Cloudflare Resources
+# Importing Cloudflare resources
-alwaysopen: true
-weight: 20
----

 An important point to understand about Terraform is that it is only able to manage configuration that it created, or was explicitly told about after the fact.
 The reason for this limitation is that Terraform expects to be authoritative for the resources its manages.
 It relies on 2 types of files to understand what resources it controls, and what state they are in.
 This is how it determines when and how to make changes.

 1. A [configuration file](https://www.terraform.io/docs/configuration/index.html) (ending in .tf) that defines the configuration of resources for Terraform to manage.
 This is what you worked with in the tutorial steps.
 2. A local [state file](https://www.terraform.io/docs/state/) that maps the resource names defined in your configuration file, e.g., cloudflare_load_balancer.www-lb to the resources that exist in Cloudflare.

-When Terraform makes calls to Cloudflare's API to create new resources as illustrated in the [tutorial](/terraform/tutorial), it persists those IDs to a state file.
+When Terraform makes calls to Cloudflare's API to create new resources as illustrated in the [tutorial](/tutorial), it persists those IDs to a state file.
 By default, the `terraform.tfstate` file in your directory is used, but this can also be a [remote location](https://www.terraform.io/docs/state/remote.html).
 These IDs are later looked up and refreshed when you call `terraform plan` and `terraform apply`.

 If you've configured Cloudflare through other means, e.g., by logging into the Cloudflare Dashboard or making `curl` calls to api.cloudflare.com, Terraform does not (yet) have these resource IDs in the state file.
 To manage this preexisting configuration you will need to first i) reproduce the configuration in your config file and; ii) import resources one-by-one by providing their IDs and resource names.